BlvckBytes/GPEEE/README.md

 Expressions interface with the world around them using the Java Object.
 All operations can be - by design - performed on all types, as the Interpreter makes use of a so-called `IValueInterpreter`, provided by the `IEvaluationEnvironment`.
 This object decides which value corresponds to an object in different situations.
-In general, this value can be left as `null`, since the standard implementation already very likely does what you'd think is intuitive.

 The following tables are an overview of standard value interpretation: